 The financial consequences of a data breach can be crippling.
-A Cyber Insurance policy from Webb Insurance can help provide the peace of mind that your organization is prepared for the risks of conducting business on the internet.
+A Cyber Insurance policy from Webb Insurance in St. Charles, Mo. can help provide the peace of mind that your organization is prepared for the risks of conducting business on the internet.

 Types of Cyber Insurance

-A robust Cyber Insurance policy consists of different coverage components that will help mitigate your organization’s losses in the event of a data breach.
+A robust Cybersecurity Insurance policy consists of different coverage components that will help mitigate your organization’s losses in the event of a data breach.
 A comprehensive policy includes:

 - Protection for the Affected Organization